balloob/home-assistant-addons/puppet/README.md

 You will need to create a long lived access token and add it as an add-on option.

+Enable the watch dog option to restart the add-on when the browser fails to launch (happens sometimes, still investigating).

 _This is a prototype, there is NO security.
 Anyone can access the server and make screenshots of any Home Assistant page._

 [![ESPHome device showing a screenshot of a Home Assistant dashboard](https://raw.githubusercontent.com/balloob/home-assistant-addons/main/puppet/example/screenshot.jpg)](./example/)